Skip to content

 Over-policing, inequitable applications of the law, excessively harsh punishments, mass incarceration, and racial injustice are just some of the issues facing criminal defense and death penalty lawyers.
 The criminal law system disproportionally impacts communities of color and badly needed reform is one step toward a just and equitable society.
 The scope of the problem requires creative and innovative approaches and increased pro bono representation must be part of the solution.
 Join us for our final virtual panel, Criminal Law & the Death Penalty, on Thursday, June 17 at 1:15 pm ET to learn how you can get involved.

-Graphic: Civil Rights And Criminal Law Panels
+Graphic: Civil Rights and Criminal Law Panels

 2021 Summer Forum Preview: Civil Rights & Civil Liberties